-- (i) Did you find all the facts, and issues? - (j) Did you correctly ascertain the procedural history?
+- Did you find all the facts and issues? - Did you correctly ascertain the procedural history?

-Check yourself against the diagram in Figure 4.13.
+Check your summary against the diagram in Figure 4.12, below.
 This diagram was constructed by a careful reading of the headnote together with the introductory summaries made by the law reporter of the decisions in the earlier courts and in the court deciding the actual report being read.
 These explanations are the reporter's summaries and do not form part of the law.
+Sometimes it has been known for the headnote to actually be wrong.
+So it is always best to read the judgment to double-check the facts, issues and procedural history.